Estimated reading time: 10 minutes

 It’s critical to confirm the scope of responsibilities of the role you’ve been offered.
 If the role details were discussed during the interview process, ensure the contract details reflect these discussions.

 It’s essential to understand what you will be held responsible for.
 It also allows you to delineate what is not your area of responsibility.
 In some jurisdictions, the company’s job advertisement and other written communications can be considered part of the contract.
 Keep all documentation from the company in a file along with your agreement.
 The information may prove helpful if things turn sour later on.
-If the role description is too vague, you may find yourself being forced to take on more than you agreed or imagined.
+If the role description is too vague, you may be forced to take on more than you agreed or imagined.
 Don’t hesitate to ask clarifying questions.
 It may also be helpful to find out about the company’s working culture to see if extra unpaid work (overtime, for example) is the norm.

 2. Restrictive clauses/covenants